juji-io/datalevin/doc/query.md

 ### Parallel processing

-While requiring no additional facilities to collect statistics, our counting and sampling based query planning method does more work than traditional statistics based methods at query time.
+Our counting and sampling based query planning method does more work than traditional statistics based methods at query time.
 Fortunately, these work are amicable for parallel processing, so it is done whenever appropriate.

 Pipelining is used for plan execution, so multiple tuples in different execution steps are in flight at the same time.
 A tuple generated from one step becomes input